 The most common types of ARMs are also known as hybrid ARMs.
 These have initial fixed-rate periods followed by a floating rate for the remainder of the loan.
 Hybrid ARMs include:

 Usually, 5/1 ARMs have the lowest interest rate of the bunch.
-For those who think they’ll refinance or sell within five years, this could be the most cost-effective option.
+For those who think they’ll refinance or sell within five years, this could be a cost-effective mortgage option.

 Of course, it’s also a gamble.
 If your income or credit situation changes for the worse, you might not be able to refinance.
 And, if you can refinance, you might end up with a higher rate than if you would have gotten a fixed-rate loan in the first place.

 If you know that you won’t keep the house longer than the initial period, you could end up saving money.
 If you stay with an ARM past the fixed-rate period, you run the risk of your rate rising (it could also fall if rates drop).

 |Loan Type||Purchase Rates||Refinance Rates|